Samveg12/hw1_baseline/expense_tracker/README.md

 The homework will be based on this project named "Expense Tracker",where users will be able to add/remove daily transaction.

+## Supported Features
+The Expense Tracker application currently supports the following features:
+* Adding financial transactions with amount and category information
+* Displaying all transactions in a tabular format with Serial number, Amount, Category, and Date
+* Automatic timestamp generation for each transaction
+* Calculation and display of the total cost of all transactions
+* Simple and intuitive user interface with input fields and action buttons

 ## How to build and test (from Terminal):
 1. Make sure that you have Apache Ant installed.
 Run ```ant``` in the root directory, which contains the build.xml build file.